If you are experiencing a medical emergency please dial 911 immediately

 Frozen shoulder occurs:

 Treatment for frozen shoulder usually starts with nonsteroidal anti-inflammatory drugs (NSAIDs) and application of heat to the affected area, followed by gentle stretching.
 Ice and medicines (including corticosteroid injections) may also be used to reduce pain and swelling.
 And physical therapy can help increase your range of motion.
-A frozen shoulder can take many months to get better.
-But if treatment is not helping, surgery is sometimes done to cut some of the tight tissues around the shoulder.
+A frozen shoulder can take a year or more to get better.
+But if treatment is not helping, surgery is sometimes done to loosen some of the tight tissues around the shoulder.
 This surgery is often done with an arthroscope.

 |American Academy of Orthopaedic Surgeons (AAOS)|